Division of Criminal Justice Services

 DCJS and OCA coordinated and compiled one comprehensive data file to meet the statutory reporting obligations because neither agency maintains all the data necessary to fulfill the requirements under the bail reform law.
 Data within the file include the sex, race, and ethnicity of the individual arrested; the most serious arrest charge; the number and type of charges the individual has faced previously; and if the individual failed to appear in court or was re-arrested while the case was pending, among other data.
 The information provided does not identify the individuals charged.

 This file contains data from Jan.
-1, 2020, through June 30, 2023, as reported by New York City criminal courts (excluding community courts), 61 city and two district courts outside of New York City, and certain Superior Courts, which started reporting data in 2021.
+1, 2020, through Dec.
+31, 2023, as reported by New York City criminal courts (excluding community courts), 61 city and two district courts outside of New York City, and all Superior Courts, which started reporting data in 2021.

 DCJS and OCA also coordinated and compiled a Supplemental Pretrial Release Data File, which details cases arraigned in 2019, prior to the bail law changes, and cases arraigned in 2020, 2021 and 2022.